nuuuwan/news_lk3_data/README.md

 ---

-### Crown of Goddess Kali, Gifted by PM Modi, Stolen from Bangladesh Temple
+### Crown of Goddess Kali, gifted by PM Modi, stolen from Bangladesh temple

 *2024-10-11 12:18:00* · [`adaderanalk`](https://www.adaderana.lk/news/102614/crown-of-goddess-kali-gifted-by-pm-modi-stolen-from-bangladesh-temple) · `en`

 A crown of goddess Kali has been stolen from the Jeshoreshwari temple in Satkhira’s Shyamnagar.

 This crown was gifted by Prime Minister Narendra Modi during his visit to the temple in March, 2021, as reported by The Daily Star.

 The theft occurred on Thursday between 2.00 pm and 2.30 pm, after Temple Priest Dilip Mukherjee left following the day’s worship.
 The cleaning staff later found that the crown was missing from the deity’s head, as reported by The Daily Star.